Back to

 Heartfelt community spirit moves resident

-When Diane Nicholls faced the challenge of recovering from surgery recently, she never expected the outpouring of kindness from her resident neighbours.
+When Dianne Nicholls faced the challenge of recovering from surgery recently, she never expected the outpouring of kindness from her resident neighbours.

 “I didn’t realize how lonely I was in my old home until I moved into a place like this where it’s the complete opposite.
-We look out for each other here and people go out of their way to brighten your day,” Diane reflects.
+We look out for each other here and people go out of their way to brighten your day,” Dianne reflected.

 If ever the 86-year-old tires of catching up with friends on the phone, she merely walks down the corridor of her apartment complex and there’s almost always someone around.
 “It is very friendly here and I find everyone says hello to you.”

-Now that Diane is on the mend, her positive experience has even inspired a long-time friend from outside the village to sell up and join Diane in her friendly retirement community.
+Now that Dianne is on the mend, her positive experience has even inspired a long-time friend from outside the village to sell up and join Diane in her friendly retirement community.

 Want to know more about Peninsula Club?